Wabinab/Xenoblade-Chronicles-3-The-Book/src/32_city.md

 Mio turned to her, "No way..."

 Monica joined eyes with her, "There's your shackles."
-The group stopped to look at her for a moment.
-She let the group digested in that window, then look away, continued, "Soldiers bound by Moebius's shackles are destined only for mutual destruction.
+The group stopped as they tried to digest a concept that go against their held paradigm.
+She continued a moment later, "Soldiers bound by Moebius's shackles are destined only for mutual destruction.
 Those who lose their lives in battle, they're reborn anew...
 They wake from a Castle cradle, a blank slate without a scrap of their former memories."

 Eunie: "Wait...
 Then... that husk I saw..."
-Her tone lower and lower; she was recalling the husk she saw on the old battlefield, the fallen of the Golden Clock.
+Her tone dropped lower and lower as she recalled the husk she saw on the old battlefield, the fallen of the Golden Clock, _her_ husk.

-Monica didn't wait long before continuing, "But... if we keep our lives bound to the bodies, as we're doing here, they're of no use to them.
+Monica didn't stop for long, "But... if we keep our lives bound to the bodies, as we're doing here, they're of no use to them.
 This way, we can whittle away at their power..."

 Noah: "So you've been doing this... over and over again, then?"

 "That's right.
 You don't wanna know for how long, believe me.
 And yet...
 The price we pay to take down just a handful of Moebius... is immeasurable."
 She closed her eyes to remember the loss.
 Noah clenched his fist at her words.
-She continued, facing them whom had their eyes on her, "The City's residents?
+The group caught eye with her, "The City's residents?
 We're all descendants of the first Ouroboros."

 Mio: "The first Ouroboros?!"

 Taion had heard the words a lot of time, still hadn't had a definition: "What's a 'descendant'?"

 Monica: "Er...
 Right.
 That's not a word you'd have any use for either, I suppose.
-Better to see for yourselves.
-Come, I'll show you."
+Better to see for yourselves. **Come, I'll show you**."
 She lead the way out, Shania followed immediately.
 The group slowly took steps.

 ---

-Arriving at the hospital.
-Pregnant woman sitting on the benches, the guys standing up chatting to them.
-Another husband held her wife as she walked with care.
-The group looked around in awed.
-Never seen a pot belly before, eh?
+Monica and Shania brought the group to a hospital, where pregnant woman sat on their benches, while their husband stood in front, chatting with them.
+A husband lend a hand to a pregnant woman as she walked with care.
+The group was awed at the scene, surrounded by 'pot belly'.

 Mio: "Where are we?"

 Monica: "This is a maternity ward."
-She stopped with Shania and turned to her.
+She stopped and explain to them.

 "'Maternity'?"

 Two guys chatting heard them talking.
 One with gray hair, panda eyes -- probably didn't sleep well for decades.
 He had some tools attached to his pockets.
 He also wore black gloves.
 Another young guy of brown hair, smooth shiny jacket, wearing a watch.

 Monica nudged to the older guy, "Doctor.
 May I?"
-The doctor turned to the young lad and asked for permission.
-He nodded, and the doctor nodded back.
-That's solved.
-Monica turned to the group and asked them to wait.
-She walked in and closed the door behind.
+The doctor turned to the young lad and spoke for a while.
+He nodded, and the doctor nodded back to Monica.
+Monica turned to the group and asked them to wait outside while she walked in, closing the door behind her.
 Noah turned to Mio, the others looked at each other, not sure what had happened.

 Meanwhile, Noah, Eunie, and Lanz chatted in a subgroup, Taion and Sena in one, Riku and Manana another, Mio kept observing the surrounding area.
-Then, the door was opened by Monica, their attention returned to her.
-"Come."
+She first noticed Monica opening the door, catching all others' attention, as she nudged, "Come."

-Inside, the doctor pushed the green curtains away.
+They gathered around a bed, separated by a green curtains, which the doctor pushed it aside.
 A baby crying.
-Mio gasped at seeing a newborn.
-The lad speaking to the doctor just now stood beside his wife, whom held the baby by her hands, lying on the bad.
-And let's ignore the cliché monitoring and other equipment.
+Mio gasped as she saw the newborn.
+The lad that gave permission before stood beside his wife, whom held the baby by her hands.{{footnote: We'll ignore describing the cliché instruments monitoring whatever stuffs, though it's wonderful they preserved such technology after the Great Destruction by Klaus, if you know what one meant.}}

-The man took a few steps forward, asked the group to come forward to have a closer look.
-The group looked to Monica for permission, to which she nodded.{{footnote: One can't hold this back, but thought it would affect the mood of the main story so...: Shania kept showing her ugly dull face all the time, very, very sad, very, very depressed.}}
+The man moved towards the end of the end, nudging to the group to come forward and take a closer look.
+The group turned to Monica, asking for attention.
+She nodded in return.{{footnote: One can't hold this back, but thought it would affect the mood of the main story so...: Shania kept showing her ugly dull face all the time, very, very sad, very, very depressed, looking via her bottom left at all time.}}

-Riku and Manana first entered, while Mio first took small steps forward, and the others slowly followed.
-They surrounded the woman.
+The group took steps as they tacitly organized themselves around the bed.

 Taion commented, "It's so... small..."